CORRECTION: Notice on Interim information on AUGA group, AB for the 12-month period ended 31 December 2019

 In 2019, the Group has entered into an agreement with a retailer to begin supplying the US market.
 Negotiations with retailers in the US and other export market chains continue.
 A stronger position in the Swedish market for private label soups and other canned goods was established.

-While the segment is still in the high-growth phase, the gross profit was not significant and amounted to EUR 0.05 thousand per twelve months of 2019 in comparison to EUR 0.07 thousand during the same period in 2018.
+While the segment is still in the high-growth phase, the gross profit was not significant and amounted to EUR 0.05 million per twelve months of 2019 in comparison to EUR 0.07 million during the same period in 2018.

 Operating expenses

-Note: Correction: the information of the notice was corrected.